 Engineering | Chicago, IL, United States

-At Braintree, we’re building products that make payments easier—so easy that they fade into the background, making entirely new kinds of interactions possible.
-Our full-stack payment platform lets companies build their own experiences and then scale their businesses around the globe.
-We have developer friendly APIs built to integrate with various platforms - Ruby, Python, Java, PHP, Node.js and .NET - and we also have SDKs for iOS, Android, and Windows.
+Braintree builds products that make payments easier—so easy that they fade into the background, making entirely new kinds of interactions possible.
+The Braintree full-stack payment platform lets companies build their own experiences and then scale their businesses around the globe.
+We're known for our technology but we're also known for our support, with internal risk and underwriting, account management and technical support teams who ensure a frictionless payments experience.

 Our software development team has serious developer cred and folks have noticed: